hippogamesunity/PlayID/README.md

 ```

 ### Leaderboards
 To start using this API, you should create leaderboards.
-Just open your AppSettings (Scriptable Object), set `Leaderboards` (IDs) and press `Save`.
+Just open your `AppSettings` (Scriptable Object), set `Leaderboards` (IDs) and press `Save`.
 To report scores, users should be authorized. `Leaderboards` instance is available as a part of `User` object and is accessible with `user.Leaderboards`.
 The are 2 ways to load scores:
-1. If the user is not authorized, you can call `Leaderboards.LoadScores` (static method)
+1. If the user is not authorized, you can call `Leaderboards.LoadScores` (static method).
-2. If the user is authorized, you can call `user.Leaderboards.LoadScores_`
+2. If the user is authorized, you can call `user.Leaderboards.LoadScores_`.
 ```csharp
 public void ReportScore(string leaderboardId, long score, Action<bool, string> callback) public void LoadScores_(string leaderboardId, int top, int period, List<int> friends, Action<bool, string, List<Score>> callback)